tommy-ling/Weather-App/README.md

 # Weather-App
 To start, open index.html file and open it on Chrome, using Five Server from VSCode.

-The app fetches data from a weather API and displays both current and future weather conditions.
+The app fetches data from a weather API and displays both current (real-time) and future weather conditions.
 An imperial/metric convertor was added to convert between fahrenheit and celsius.
 Background changes according to day vs night and current weather conditions.